Most Enterpise Transformations Stall Before They Fail

 Executives accountable for outcomes, not activity

-This checklist is not for:
+This assessment is not for:

 -